Share this post

 The thought of lying in a dark room of water might sound a bit scary, but you can open the door or switch the light on at any time: therapists say it’s rare to feel claustrophobic as it feels more like you’re floating in outer space and the space around you feels infinite.

-And the best news is that floating is safe throughout the whole nine months of pregnancy (but please see note below).
 Just imagine an hour to yourself, resting in warm water with gentle music soothing your senses and nothing to think about but you and your baby.
 Just lie back and enjoy…